ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 bidirectional stream of bytes that follow the headers in both directions.
 In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the 2xx (Successful) response header section.
-(Note that HTTP pipelining is not supported with the capsule protocol.)
+(Note that only a single HTTP request starting the capsule protocol can be sent on HTTP/1.x connections.)
 In HTTP/2 and HTTP/3, the data stream of a given HTTP request consists of all bytes sent in DATA frames with the corresponding stream ID.
 The concept of a data stream is particularly relevant for methods such as CONNECT where there is no HTTP message content after the headers.

 Definitions of new HTTP Methods or of new HTTP Upgrade Tokens can state that their data stream uses the Capsule Protocol.
 If they do so, that means that the